JauntyJJS/BioPAN_Tutorial/README.md

 # BioPAN\_Tutorial

-The goal of BioPAN\_Tutorial is to show how BioPAN works with a small running example.
+This is the source code for this [web page](https://jauntyjjs.github.io/BioPAN_Tutorial/) The goal of BioPAN\_Tutorial is to show how BioPAN works with a small running example.

 ## Render into html document

-There an R script, [utils/render.R](https://github.com/JauntyJJS/BioPAN_Tutorial/tree/master/utils/render.R), that contains the lines to render everything in its correct location.
+There is an R script, [utils/render.R](https://github.com/JauntyJJS/BioPAN_Tutorial/tree/master/utils/render.R), that contains the lines to render everything in its correct location.
 So, when you have the “index.Rmd” file opened (and your working